-- · the cash and fair market value of other property received, including any Series D Preferred Stock or common stock issued; plus - the portion of the operating partnership's liabilities allocable to the OP units redeemed.
+- the cash and fair market value of other property received, including any common stock issued; plus - the portion of the operating partnership's liabilities allocable to the common units redeemed.

-The amount of operating partnership liabilities allocable to the OP units redeemed will include the operating partnership's share of the liabilities of certain entities in which it owns an interest.
+The amount of operating partnership liabilities allocable to the common units redeemed will include the operating partnership's share of the liabilities of certain entities in which it owns an interest.

-See "-Basis of OP Units" below for information about the tax basis of your OP units.
+See "-Basis of Common Units" below for information about the tax basis of common units.

-You will generally recognize gain to the extent that the amount realized exceeds your basis in the redeemed OP units.
-The amount of gain recognized or the tax liability resulting from the gain could exceed the amount of cash and the value of any other property, including Series D Preferred Stock or common stock, received upon redemption of the OP units.
+A holder will generally recognize gain to the extent that the amount realized exceeds the holder's basis in the redeemed common units.
+The amount of gain recognized or the tax liability resulting from the gain could exceed the amount of cash and the value of any other property, including common stock, received upon redemption of the common units.

-Except as described below, any gain recognized upon a redemption of OP units will be treated as gain attributable to the sale or disposition of a capital asset.
-To the extent, however, that the amount realized upon the redemption of an OP unit attributable to your share of "unrealized receivables" of the operating partnership, as defined in Section 751 of the Internal Revenue Code, exceeds the basis attributable to those assets, this excess will be treated as ordinary income.
+Except as described below, any gain recognized upon a redemption of common units will be treated as gain attributable to the sale or disposition of a capital asset.
+To the extent, however, that the amount realized upon the redemption of a common unit attributable to a holder's share of "unrealized receivables" of the operating partnership, as defined in Section 751 of the Internal Revenue Code, exceeds the basis attributable to those assets, this excess will be treated as ordinary income.
 Unrealized receivables include, to the extent not previously included in operating partnership income, any rights to payment for services rendered or to be rendered.
-Unrealized receivables also include amounts that would be subject to recapture as ordinary income if the operating partnership had sold its assets at their fair market value at the time of the redemption of an OP unit.
+Unrealized receivables also include amounts that would be subject to recapture as ordinary income if the operating partnership had sold its assets at their fair market value at the time of the redemption of a common unit.